 Would you like to be encouraged by a true story that occurred almost 2,900 years ago?
 Have you ever heard of King Jehoshaphat?
 Probably not.
 He was a faithful King of Judah who became king about 50 years after the death of Solomon.
 These Books from the Old Testament are less famous than other parts of the Bible.
 This story is buried in the Old Testament book Second Chronicles.
 Where is that you ask?
 Well, right after First Chronicles, of course.

-Background of King Jehoshaphat
+Background of Jehoshaphat, King of Judah

 Jehoshaphat ruled about the same number of years as Solomon.
 His reign started about 100 years after the start of Solomon’s reign.
 By the time Jehoshaphat came along, Israel had split into two kingdoms.
 The Northern Kingdom of 10 tribes was called Israel, and the Southern Kingdom of 2 tribes was called Judah.
 Jehoshaphat was the King of Judah.

-During his reign of Judah, Ahab was the King of Israel.
+While Jehoshaphat was the King of Judah, Ahab was the King of Israel.
 You may actually remember his name.
 He was married to Jezebel.
 He had over 400 prophets, not one of which had any connection to the God of the Bible.
 Jehoshaphat had no business being Ahab’s ally.
 1 Ki 16:30 says:

 “Ahab son of Omri did more evil in the eyes of the LORD than any of those before him.”

 Back to Jehoshaphat.
 His story actually took 4 chapters.
-FYI, David and Solomon had the most written about them of any Jewish Kings.
+FYI, David and Solomon had the most written about them of any Jewish kings.
 Many of the later kings had very little written about them, especially the ones “who did evil in the sight of God”.
 But Jehoshaphat has 4 chapters in 2 Chronicles to tell his story.
 2 Chr 17:3 says: